New National leader: Simon Bridges gives emotional speech after being ousted by Todd Muller

 He said his leadership has taken a toll on his family and he said he was looking forward to spending more time being a "better dad," and a "better husband."

-He said he had not been the best dad over the past two or so years.
+Bridges was emotional when talking about his children.
+He said he had not been the best dad during the past two or so years.

 He said New Zealand needs a National-led Government going forward.